Bookrage001/osc/README.md

 Open Stage Control is a libre desktop OSC bi-directionnal control surface application.
 It's built with HTML, JavaScript & CSS on top of [Electron](http://electron.atom.io/) framework.

-The project is under active development; hence, current features are subject to change without notice.

 ### Demo

 You can try the app here http://openstagecontrol.herokuapp.com/